Nonname123C/Goofy-ahh-soundpack/README.md

 1.2.2: Forgor the later half of a-wall execution

 1.2.3: Added Rodeo sounds, Grand Theft Semi Auto and Grapple execution updated, Titan eject sounds, Pulse Blade yeet and sticks, added player death sounds (experimental)

+1.2.4: Made a minor change to Scorch's Flame Core sound and add new dropship voicelines

+1.2.5: Fixed a crash where a dupe json file was incorrectly put in.

+1.2.6: Fixed duplicate flamecore sounds.

+1.2.7: Minor changes to regular Ronin and Grand Theft Semi Auto execution sound.
+More grunts and dropship intro voicelines.